Frequently Asked Questions

 This doesn't mean that sharing our stories is futile - it just means it will take many more of us speaking out together, loudly and publicly on all available channels, to bring about change in the culture of reproductive healthcare in Canada.

-See our page of resources for more information about providing feedback and filing formal complaints against professionals who do harm.
+See our page of resources for more information about providing feedback and filing formal complaints about professionals who do harm.

 Can you provide accessibility support for folks who require it in order to participate?